UmarMohamedUsman/architecture-center/docs/reference-architectures/hybrid-networking/index.md

 title: Choose a solution for connecting an on-premises network to Azure
 description: Compares reference architectures for connecting an on-premises network to Azure.
 author: telmosampaio
-ms.date: 04/06/2017
+ms.date: 07/02/2018
 ---

-# Connect on-premises networks to Azure
+# Connect an on-premises network to Azure

 This article compares options for connecting an on-premises network to an Azure Virtual Network (VNet).
 For each option, a more detailed reference architecture is available.